 The AEF participant will have substantial statistical and data analysis support, provided by a team of epidemiologists, data analysts, and information technology specialists.
 The CDPH HAI Program can provide access to SAS, R, and Python statistical programming languages; the Data and Research team houses several advanced SAS users and the secondary mentor is highly proficient in R. These staff can provide programming support and advice on statistical methodology, study design, and data presentation.
 In addition, several team members are available to support an AEF fellow as they develop skills in data visualization platforms like Tableau or Power BI.
-The fellow will also have the opportunity to work extensively with databases in Microsoft Access and on the PowerApps platform, as well as with CalREDIE and the National Healthcare Safety Network, the state's electronic reportable disease surveillance system and HAI reporting system respectively.
+The fellow will also have the opportunity to work extensively with databases in Microsoft Access and on the PowerApps platform, as well as with CaIREDIE and the National Healthcare Safety Network, the state's electronic reportable disease surveillance system and HAI reporting system respectively.
 The fellow may have access to other software and applications such as REDCap to support additional data collection and analysis needs and interests as relevant and available.

 For most of these software programs and databases, CDPH offers mostly virtual trainings for employees, and the HAI Program allots considerable time for professional development and self-guided training.
 CDPH has a partnership with nearby UC Berkeley offering additional, free, epidemiology-focused web-based trainings for staff, such as causal inference or data modelling.
+These courses are offered on a rolling basis, and the 2025 schedule has not yet been posted.
+Finally, CDPH has recently launched a partnership with LinkedIn Learning Trainings, which offers virtual trainings in different programming languages, including R, Python, and SQL, as well as more general courses in epidemiology and biostatistics.